sanjana-singh/githooks/README.md

 ### 1. Install Husky

 A. If `package.json` file is not present in the repo, then run `npm init -y` to create it.
-B. If `package.json` exists and it is empty run `npm install --save-dev husky`.
+B. If `package.json` exists and it is empty or husky not present as a package run `npm install --save-dev husky`.
 C. Run `npx husky init && npm install`: It creates `.pre-commit` file under `.husky` folder.

 ### 2. Gitleaks Setup